PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 15:07:55
+Last updated: 2024-04-08 15:09:39
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar